 No. Questions Response

 Are you satisfied with the services,

 1 behavior of staff and environment at the Yes No

 laboratory ABC?

 1. Convenient to reach th •

 2. Required guidance pro

-3. Services available as po ortrayed.
+3. Services available as po •

-4. Services are affordable
+If VEC have 2 (Very see single many than any 4.
+Services are affordable

 2 If YES, how?
 (You can circle more than one 5.
 Staff is courteous.

 response and write below) 6.
-Relevant staff is availa ble.
+Relevant staff is availal ole.

 7. Privacy is observed.

-8. Female staff is available.
+8. Female staff is availabl

 9. Test results provided in time.

 10. Other(specify))

 1. Issues of confidentiality.

 2. Issues of privacy.

 3. Lack of attention.

 4. Inadequate guidance provided.

 5. I was asked to come another time without taking

-If NO, why?
+3 If NO, why?
 (You can circle more than one) the sample.

-3 response and write below) 6.
+response and write below) 6.
 Tests/services are costly.

 7. Waiting time is too long.

 8. Staff is discourteous/unsatisfactory behavior.

 9. Staff is not competent

 10. Relevant staff NOT available.

-11. Female staff NOT available (gender issue).
+11. Female staff NOT available (gender issue).12.
+Other (specify)

-12. Other (specify)

 Signatures of patient/relative

 Action by the person in charge with date: